OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/arbos-upgrade.md

 #### Step 1: Update Nitro on nodes and validators

-First, update your validator nodes to the latest Nitro version compatible with the version of ArbOS that you're upgrading to.
+Refer to the release notes supporting the ArbOS version that you're upgrading to.
+You'll find a specific version of the Nitro software stack specified.
+For example, if your upgrade targets ArbOS 11, you'd use Nitro `v2.2.2` (Docker image: `offchainlabs/nitro-node:v2.2.2-8f33fea`).
+This is the version of the Nitro stack that needs to be running on each of your Orbit chain's nodes.

-All remaining orbit nodes must be upgraded prior to activating the new ArbOS version, specifically before the **deadline** established for the ArbOS update (timestamp set in the ArbOS update schedule).
+Begin by upgrading your validator node(s) to the specified Nitro version, then update each remaining Orbit node to match this version.

-For example, if your upgrade targets ArbOS 11, you should look for node version `v2.2.2`.
-The Docker image to use for this version is `offchainlabs/nitro-node:v2.2.2-8f33fea`.
+Note that this update *must occur* before the deadline established for the target ArbOS upgrade.
+Refer to the timestamp in the ArbOS upgrade schedule for a precise deadline.

 #### Step 2: Upgrade the Wasm module root